Pixote

+In 2015, the Brazilian Film Critics Association (Abraccine) voted Pixote the 12th greatest Brazilian film of all time, in its list of the 100 best Brazilian films.

 Plot

 After a police round up of street children, Pixote a 10-year-old boy is sent to a juvenile reformatory (FEBEM).
 The prison is a hellish school where Pixote uses glue sniffing as a means of emotional escape from the constant threats of abuse and rape.

 It soon becomes clear that the young criminals are only pawns in the criminal, sadistic games of the prison guards and their commander.

-When a boy dies of physical abuse by the guards, the officials frame (and ultimately kill) the lover of the trans woman known as Lilica for the murder.
+When a boy dies of physical abuse by the police, the officials frame (and ultimately kill) another child, the unnamed lover of the trans woman known as Lilica, for the murder.

 Soon after, Pixote, his friend Chico, Lilica and her new lover Dito find an opportunity to flee from the prison.
-First, they stay at the apartment of Cristal, a former lover of Lilica, but when tensions arise they go to Rio for a cocaine drug deal; there, however, they get duped by showgirl Débora.
+First, they stay at the apartment of Cristal, a former lover of Lilica, but when tensions arise after Dito rejects Cristal's sexual advances, they go to Rio for a cocaine drug deal; there, however, they get duped by showgirl Débora.

 After some time bumming around the city, Pixote and his friends go to a club for another drug deal.
-While there, Pixote finds Débora and stabs her.
+While there, Pixote finds Débora and, after an argument, stabs her.
+Chico is accidentally killed in the struggle.

-They become pimps for the prostitute Sueli who is definitely past her prime and is ill — possibly from a botched abortion.
-The group conspires to rob her johns, but when Lilica's lover Dito falls for Sueli, Lilica leaves.
-The robbery scheme fails when an American john fights back (because he apparently does not understand Portuguese) so they have to shoot him.
+The group become pimps for the prostitute Sueli who is definitely past her prime and is ill — possibly from a botched abortion.
+They conspire to rob her clients, but when Lilica's lover Dito falls for Sueli, Lilica leaves.
+The robbery scheme fails when an American client fights back (because he apparently does not understand Portuguese) and they shoot him.
 In the ensuing fight, Pixote accidentally shoots and kills Dito as well.

 Pixote tries to gain comfort from Sueli, treating her as a mother figure by sucking on her breast, but she rejects him out of disgust.
 He leaves and walks down a railway line, gun in hand, disappearing in the distance.